Field trip : Mayan history & coastal ecosystems (23-02-2019)

 SUMMER PROGRAM IN Chumpón: ABOUT THE ENVIRONMENT (July and August 2018)

 32 young people from the Mayan community of Chumpón signed up to follow the summer program of Movida Maya.
-Every Monday and every Wednesday of July and August, we offered workshops to those young people aged between 11 and 16 years old.
-The summer program was part of our annual program and developed the thematic of the “environment”.
+Every Monday and every Wednesday of July and August, we offered workshops to young people aged between 11 and 16 years old.
+The summer program was part of our annual program and focused on the thematic of the “environment” and the discovery of their immediate surroundings.

-- Be located in the world (atlas, globe, map, geography ...)
+- Orientation, locating oneself in the world (atlas, globe, map, geography ...)

 - Knowing your environment (ecosystems, climate, ...)